-Key Questions to Ask When Diligencing an EB-5 Regional Center
+Key Questions to Ask When Performing Due Diligence on an EB-5 Regional Center

-Any EB-5 investor considering an investment in a project sponsored by a USCIS-approved regional center should conduct detailed due diligence to minimize their immigration and financial risk.
-Ample diligence should be applied to the regional center sponsoring the project, the project’s developers, and any other third parties involved.
+Any EB-5 investor considering an investment in a project sponsored by a USCIS-approved regional center should conduct detailed due diligence to minimize their immigration risk and financial risk.
+Investors should also scrutinize the regional center sponsoring the project, the project’s developers, and any other third parties involved should.

-Also note that USCIS regional center designation does not necessarily mean a specific project sponsored by the regional center is approved by USCIS.
-Proper diligence on the project itself should be conducted to determine whether or not it has been approved by USCIS.
+Also note that a USCIS regional center designation does not necessarily mean a specific project sponsored by the regional center is approved by the USCIS.
+Proper diligence on the project itself should be conducted to determine whether or not it has been approved by the USCIS.

 An EB-5 investor should consider how long the business in question has held USCIS designation as a regional center and the number of projects it has successfully structured since receiving that designation.
 One of the key considerations here is whether the regional center has actively been sponsoring EB-5 projects.
 Before investing in a project, an EB-5 investor should always check to ensure the regional center has maintained its designation by filing its annual I-924A.